 The EPA has created a fact sheet called Before You Tear it Down, Get the Mercury Out.
 This collection of information concerns demolition processes and Mercury.
 It can be very useful when renovating or demolition plans are ahead of you to ensure that you will be safe and free of potential Mercury exposure.

 Compact Fluorescent Lights (CFLs)

 Unless newer models have been installed, many homes have older thermostats which contain mercury.
-If remodeling or upgrading thermostats, do not throw old thermostats in the garbage.
-DEQ has partnered with County Sanitarians (81 KB) to offer free recycling for residents.
-Just contact your County Sanitarian to arrange a time to drop off your old thermostat for safe recycling.
+If remodeling or replacing thermostats, do not throw them in the garbage.
+Recycle them instead.
+DEQ has partnered with County Sanitarians to off free recycling for citizens.
+Just contact your County or Tribal Health Department to speak with your Sanitarian and arrange a time to drop off your old thermostat for safe recycling.

 Low-Income Weatherization Contractors

 The Montana State University Extension Service provides weatherization training for contractors working with the Montana Low-Income Weatherization program.
 The Extension Service also trains weatherization experts on safe management of mercury-containing thermostats, and provides mercury collection buckets and spill kits.
 When weatherization crews remove a mercury-bulb thermostat, the thermostat is replaced with a non-mercury type and the collected thermostats are returned to the Extension Service for recycling.